 Tools Needed to Remove A Broken Bolt Or Screw

 The primary tool you will need to remove your bolt is the extractor.
-Extractors are a specially designed tool that resembles a drill bit.
+Extractors are specially designed tools that resemble drill bits.
 These tools usually come in a kit of different sizes so you can choose the best one for the job.

-The mole wrench has a special nose well suited to grasping the ends of broken bolts and is especially helpful when removing screws.
-Mole wrench pliers are not that expensive, and you may even have a suitable pair lying around your workshop.
-If you can’t find a mole wrench, a locking wrench will also work well, especially if they have a needle nose.
+The mole wrench has a special nose suited to grasping the ends of broken bolts and is especially helpful when removing screws.
+Mole wrench pliers are not expensive, and you may have a suitable pair lying around your workshop.
+If you can’t find a mole wrench, a locking wrench will also work well, especially if it has a needle nose.

 You will need a power drill to use the extractors and remove the broken bolt.
-Any power drill is suitable, and most of us already have one lying around.
+Any power drill is suitable, and many homeowners already have one.
 If you need to purchase one, we highly recommend a corded model if you are on a tight budget.
-The only requirements of your power drill are that it can go backward and has a variable speed trigger.
+The only requirements of your power drill are that it can rotate in reverse and has a variable speed trigger.

 There is a good chance you will need a vise to hold the object securely while you work on it.
-Vises usually attach to a table for stability, and you don’t need to spend a lot of money to buy a vice that works well, and most brands last a lifetime with a minimal amount of care.
+Vises usually attach to a table for stability, and you don’t need to spend a lot of money to buy a vice that works well.
+Most brands last a lifetime with a minimal amount of care.

 10 Steps To Remove A Broken Bolt or Screw

-Since many of us don’t have extractor sets on hand, the best thing to do is to get a grip on the screw or bolt using the mole wrench.
-You can often get a grip but not enough to back out the screw, in which case you might try to heat it with a soldering iron before trying again.
-If all else fails, the extractor is an amazing tool that works perfectly for removing broken bolts and screws.
+Since many of us don’t have extractor sets, the best thing to do is to get a grip on the screw or bolt using the mole wrench.
+You can often get a grip but not enough to back out the screw, so you might try to heat it with a soldering iron before trying again.
+If all else fails, the extractor is an amazing tool that removes broken bolts and screws perfectly.

 - HOW TO WINTERIZE A PRESSURE WASHER (6 QUICK STEPS)